Perspective | On his 36th birthday, Ryan Zimmerman considers what he’ll be doing on his 37th

 “It’s been weird,” Zimmerman said.

 Which is a fine summation of the 2020 MLB season.
 Zimmerman is the Nationals’ career leader in essentially every meaningful offensive category: games, hits, homers, on and on.
 He entered spring training in 2020 intending to add to those totals.
-And then the novel coronavirus pandemic hit, and he decided to sit out and stay home — a nod to his newborn son Henry, who will be four months old this week, and his mother Cheryl, who has multiple sclerosis, as well as to the unknown.
+And then the novel coronavirus pandemic hit, and he decided to sit out and stay home — a nod to his newborn son, Henry, who will be four months old this week, and his mother, Cheryl, who has multiple sclerosis, as well as to the unknown.

-So as baseball’s largest-ever playoff field follows its shortest-ever season, what the heck was it like for a person who knows nothing but baseball to have absolutely none of it?
+So as baseball’s largest playoff field follows its shortest season, what the heck was it like for a person who knows nothing but baseball to have absolutely none of it?

 “To go from playing a game nearly every day and traveling to literally being home — and not just being home, but being home and not being able to really go anywhere or do anything, it’s literally like going from 100 miles per hour to zero,” Zimmerman said by phone late last week.
 “You’re completely thrown right into that life of family, kids, school, stuff like that.
 I’m not saying that’s a bad thing.
 But it was definitely a transition — for everyone.”